-Swinburne University of Technology, an Australian public university based in Melbourne, Victoria, will co-deliver a Master of Financial Technologies (FinTech) program in partnership with Bendigo Bank.
+Swinburne University of Technology, an Australian public university based in Melbourne, Victoria, will co-deliver a Master of Financial Technologies (FinTech) degree program in partnership with Bendigo Bank.
 The university’s aim is to help meet the growing market demand for skills and qualifications in emerging technologies such as blockchain.

-Swinburne’s Australian Graduate School of Entrepreneurship (AGSE) is offering three different FinTech programs, which build upon each other:
+Swinburne’s Australian Graduate School of Entrepreneurship (AGSE) is offering three different FinTech graduate programs, which build upon each other:

-- Graduate Certificate of Financial Technologies (1 year part-time)
+- Graduate Certificate of FinTech (one-year part-time)

-- Master of Financial Technologies (3 years part-time)
+- Master of FinTech (three-years part-time)

-- Master of Financial Technologies (Advanced) (4 years part-time)
+- Master of FinTech (Advanced) (four-years part-time)

-Unfortunately, these programs are not available to international students or offered online – only Australian and New Zealand citizens or Australian permanent residents are eligible to enroll.
+Unfortunately, these programs are not available to international students or offered online.
+Only Australian and New Zealand citizens or Australian permanent residents are eligible to enroll.

 Graduates are expected to be well placed for roles as project managers or strategy managers in financial service companies and FinTech start-ups, or as technology consultants.